maxdgrogan/aihack2020/README.md

 ## Dataset

+The initial datased consisted of a meta-data file mapping medical procedure codes to descriptions accompanied with a unique CSV for each medical process that contained over ~5 years worth of prescription counts for every GP in the UK that would prescribe that procedure at least once.
+Our contribution is deemed in processing the dataset and extrapolating non-existent values into a time-series dataset consisting of prescription data from more than ~6000 GPs in the UK for the thirty most-commonly prescribed medical processes over a ~5 year period.

 ## Method

 Our method is a multi-layered **Recurrent neural network** that is trained through backpropagation.
-We are able to estimate the uncertainty of our predictions through Bayesian inference that is provided through using [MC Dropout](https://arxiv.org/pdf/1512.05287.pdf).
+We are able to estimate the uncertainty of our predictions on the procedure counts through Bayesian inference that is provided through using [MC Dropout](https://arxiv.org/pdf/1512.05287.pdf).

 ## Visualisation

 ### Running